This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 Map of Tel Aviv

 Let’s start with a map of Tel Aviv.
 On this map, you can see attractions, museums, markets, and other points of interest.
 You can zoom in and move the map.
-And when you select one of the pins, you can see a short description and a link to the relevant post.
+When you select one of the pins, you will see a short description and a link to the relevant article.

 View TripHelp